OWASP/www-chapter-kuala-lumpur/tab_events.md

 Let's join together and build a Strong Cyber Security Community here in Kuala Lumpur, Malaysia.

 Agenda:
-1. Opening and Welcome talk - Chapter Leads (10 mins)
+1. Opening and Welcome talk - Chapter Leader (10 mins)
-2. Speaker 1: 60 mins session Foo-Bang Chan
+2. Speaker 1: 60 mins session by Foo-Bang Chan
 3. Break: 30 mins
-4. Speaker 2: 60 mins Ahmad Zaidi Said
+4. Speaker 2: 60 mins by Ahmad Zaidi Said

 20 minutes will be used for QnA or other discussions for future meetups.